DaveParillo/intermediate-cpp/_sources/function-pointers/function-pointers.rst

 Suppose we want to create a program that allows users to run either ROT13 or ROT47?
 There are many ways to implement such a program.
-This example demonstrates using function pointers to dynamically control at run time which function is called within a loop.
+This example demonstrates how to use function pointers to dynamically control at which function is called within a loop at runtime.

-Often when writing a program, it is useful to start at 'the top'.
+Often, when writing a program, it is useful to start at 'the top'.
 Suppose we want a simple command line program that takes 4 basic inputs: